jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 - _ApprovalNotificationArn_: The ARN of the approval SNS topic.
 - _DuplicateStages_: Array of the stages to duplicate.
 Each stage in the array will result in one stage for each name above.

 That is all that is needed to create a pipeline that is cross account/cross region.
-For an example pipeline that uses the values above please look at the `ExampleProjectPipelineSimple.yaml`.

 ### PipelineHelper2 Macro

 This macro allows you to configure your Pipeline stages to run "waves", or collections of environments in parallel.
 For example, say you have a dev environment, two testing environments and two production environments.
 With this macro you can deploy the dev by itself, the two test environments in parallel, followed by the two production environments in parallel.
 To configure this there is a JSON object that you'll place in SSM Parameter Store and reference in the configuration.
 The parameter name must begin with `/cross-account-pipeline-helper/` in order for the macro to have access to it.

-To use this macro you add the following to your pipeline resource (see `ExampleProjectPipelineSimple2.yaml` for an example):
+To use this macro you add the following to your pipeline resource:

 ```
     Fn::Transform: